mateog4712/KnotAli/README.md

     in FASTA format.
 The results of running KnotAli on this example can also be found in align_sol1.txt. align_ex2.fa, also in FASTA format, is comprised of 100 RNaseP sequences and its structures are found in align_sol2.txt. align_ex3.aln is an example file in CLUSTAL format.
 It was comprised of 100 SRP sequences, and its structure can found in align_sol3.txt
     Lastly, align_ex4.stockholm is an example file in stockholm format.
-It was comprised of 954 tRN, and its structur can be found in align_sol4.txt.
+It was comprised of 954 tRNA, and its structur can be found in align_sol4.txt.
 Align_sol4.txt was ran with -p input parameter which turns off pseudoknot prediction.

 ##### References: